mliermann/birthdaybot/birthdaybot/README.md

 No default values are assumed for the above if they are not supplied.
 Note that the program **will not work** if these environment variables are not set using the `export` command or a similar mechanism.

+Optionally, you can define and set `BDB_LOGLEVEL` to one of the supported values to fine-tune the amount of information this program logs.
+Permitted values are `DEBUG`, `INFO`, `WARNING`, `ERROR` and `CRITICAL`.
+If not set, the program uses `WARNING` as a default.

 ## Functionality
 The program exposes API endpoints as follows: